 Failing to do so by merely adding hotspots and modals just to explain things (without actually guiding users through processes) might interfere with the action flow and impact momentum.

 The biggest sin when it comes to user experience is simply not involving your users.

 Your initial flows will be based on assumptions.
 As mentioned, monitoring data and collecting feedback will provide you with valuable information you can use to adjust the process.

 Additionally, it’s highly recommended that you implement interactive usability tests and split in-app tests to gauge engagement and pinpoint problematic areas that might lead users to drop off.

 Plus, always check other services and jot down all the things you like.
-Analyzing examples of best practices is a great way to get inspired!
+Analyzing this list of Onbording Software for Saas is a great way to get inspired!